 Cats have different nutritional needs than other pets like dogs and rabbits.
 It can be tricky to know how to properly feed a cat, especially if you’re a new cat owner.

-It’s wise to remember that cats are obligate carnivores, and cats need protein that can only be found in animal tissue.
+That being said, some nutritional rules apply to all cats.
+The main point to remember is that cats are obligate carnivores, and this means they need protein that is derived from animal tissue.
+Never attempt to make your cat a vegetarian or vegan.
+Not only is this practice inhumane, but it may also be illegal where you live.
 Take the time to learn more about the nutritional needs of cats so that you’ll have a better idea of what to feed your furry friend.